2025 Calendar

 Harvest Dinner

 For many years, our members have gathered in friendship every September to celebrate the bounty of the season at our Annual Harvest Dinner.
 Please bring your favorite dish to share, appropriate serving utensils, and a card briefly explaining your yummy offering!
 Appetizers, main dishes, salads, and desserts: our evening is bound to be heartwarming and delicious!
 Also, please remember to bring a folding chair.
-The Co-Presidents will conduct a brief business meeting.
-The annual budget for committee allocations will be presented for a membership vote.
+MEMBERS ONLY

 6:15 PM, Newburyport Senior/Community Center Our Annual Meeting & Make Your Own Holiday Arrangement The Annual Meeting is our opportunity to elect our future officers, vote on the 2025 budget, and share the year’s accomplishments.
 Following the Annual Meeting we will create beautiful arrangements made with greens.
 Members make either a table container, wreath, rope, or swag.
 The HORT provides the wet oasis.
 Members bring their own greens, container, ornament and ribbons; if able, please bring enough to share.
 Some ribbons and ornaments will be provided.
 Remember to bring your garden clippers, floral tape, floral wire, ribbons, and scissors.
 The holiday spirit will be in the air as we enjoy each other’s company…and delicious treats!
 Please bring your favorite dish to share, appropriate serving utensils, and a card briefly explaining your yummy offering!
 MEMBERS ONLY |